 ♦ Shows you are active while in between jobs – taking initiative to enhance and expand your knowledge, while keeping current and involved.

 ♦ Offers your skills to a cause that you feel passionate about.
 This will not only help you do something good, but can also make you feel useful and productive, boosting your self-confidence – a must-have in the job hunt!

 ♦ Improves your job search!
 Being a volunteer builds your:

 Volunteering adds skills and experience to your resume.
 It can also help fill employment gaps in your career, because volunteering is experience that hiring managers take into account.
 Not everyone puts volunteer details on their resume – you should!
 It will help you stand out.

 It’s important to keep your skills fresh and updated, and being a volunteer can sharpen your career tools, if you find an organization that’s right for you.
 Volunteering displays your value to employers; demonstrating your drive and passion exhibits your potential and eagerness to become part of a team and effort to succeed.

 Spending time with peers and building relationships is beneficial to your career.
 Not only do we learn from others as we expand our network, we may connect with those who could refer us to a potential opportunity.
 Or maybe the person you volunteered for will make a great reference, and help you secure a future role.
 It’s not what you know – it’s who you know!

 Your online profile should not be a copy/paste from your resume, it should complement it.
 There’s more room to utilize on LinkedIn than your resume, and the opportunity to show more information around your volunteering given the amount of space offered – use it!
-When signed into your LinkedIn account and viewing your profile:
+When signed into your LinkedIn account: